GrrrDog/TLS-Redirection/README.md

 More information on the attack techniques below.

-Why TLS redirection, but not the virtual host confusion?
-The latter is part of a larger issue that grows out of the SSL /TLS architecture (for example, an attack can be performed not only with the HTTP protocol).
+Why TLS redirection, but not the Virtual Host Confusion?
+The latter is part of a larger issue that grows out of the SSL/TLS architecture (for example, an attack can be performed not only with the HTTP protocol).
+So TLS redirection covers wider range of attacks including Virtual Host Confusion.

 ## Terms
 - Attacked Host/Server (HostA(ttacked) is the server under attack.